lukelex/fader.js/README.md

 #fader.js

-A micro js that fades in and out html elements.
+Fader.js is a stand-alone (no dependencies) micro js that implementes the fade-in and fade-out effect on html elements.

 ##Usage
 ###Basics